UnaPepsi/ClashRoyaleBot/README.md

 # A simple Clash Royale bot
+This is a simple bot that places cards randomly, useful if you'd like to complete masteries while AFKing

 ## WARNING!
 Even though I put randomizers on this bot, I **do not** guarantee that you may or may not get banned if you use this script. **Use at your own risk**

 Installation
 ------------